Beginning of the End (film): Release

 Beginning of the End premiered in Chicago on June 16, 1957.
 Stars Peter Graves and Peggie Castle were both on hand for the premiere.
-The film opened widely in 244 theaters in the South and Midwest on June 20.
-It played as part of a double feature with The Unearthly (a film based loosely on 1932's Island of Lost Souls and 1956's The Black Sleep), another AB-PT production.
+The film opened widely in 244 theaters in the South and Midwest on June 28, 1957.
+It played as part of a double feature with The Unearthly.
 As planned, it was distributed by Republic Pictures.

 There is some discrepancy as to how long the film ran.
 Some sources cite 73 minutes, some 74 minutes, and some 76 minutes.

 Beginning of the End proved an apt title for its parent studio.
 AB-PT shuttered its operations immediately after releasing the film, for reasons which are still unclear.
 Gordon's work for AB-PT landed him a new contract with American International Pictures (AIP).
 The week Beginning of the End opened, Gordon began shooting his next feature film, The Amazing Colossal Man, for AIP.

 Reception and legacy

 Beginning of the End was a modest hit, and profitable for AB-PT.
 For example, in its first week playing in San Francisco, it made $16,000—just behind the top-ranked movie of the week for the area, the reissue of Bambi (which grossed $18,500).
 The film's debut in Los Angeles saw its gross reach $16,500, although this was a soft movie-going market.

 The film made Bert I. Gordon famous for his giant monster films.
 Critics and film historians point out that the film is only one of many which drew heavily on most Americans' fear about atomic weapons, open-air nuclear tests, and the possibility of nuclear war.
 However, Beginning of the End had very little of the metaphorical creativity of films such as Godzilla or Them!
 A more recent assessment, however, concludes that the film taps more deeply into 1950s Americans' worries over invasive species and growing unease over pesticides (like DDT).